axibase/atsd/api/data/series/examples/query-rate.md

 ## Example - Counter Off

-With counter mode OFF, the rate returns delta between consecutive samples regardless if the change was positive or negative.
+With counter mode `OFF`, the rate returns delta between consecutive samples regardless if the change is positive or negative.

 ```ls
 | datetime                 | value         |